 At the first instance, the High Court (“HC”)Judge dismissed BLT Baltic’s claim.
 The HC Judge held that while the Payments were unfair preference payments, Mr Wee had a limited role in BIT Baltic and as a result did not breach his fiduciary duties or his duty to exercise due care, skill and diligence in relation to the Payments.

 On appeal, the CA reversed the factual finding of the High Court and held that Mr Wee played a material role in BIT Baltic’s operations.
 While the CA held that Mr Wee did not breach his fiduciary duties, it found that he had breached his duty to act with care, skill and diligence in relation to the Payments.
-At that material time, Mr Wee’s duty, as a director acting in the best interests of BIT Baltic, was to have taken the necessary steps to enquire about the related party transactions declared in the financial statements and to alert the other directors to the wrongful payment and to request them to take steps to recover the payments.

 Key Points and Takeaways